AlexKhymenko/ngx-permissions/README.md

 > :bulb: **Note**
 > It's a good convention to start permission with a verb and combine them with resource or object, so permissions like `readDocuments` or `listSongs` are meaningful and easy to understand for other programmes.
 Notice that they are named lowerCamelCase for easy differentiation form roles.

+> :skull: **Warning**
+> This library is intended for simplify the client side development workflow in a role based web application. **DO NOT RELY ONLY ON THIS CHECKS FOR YOU APPLICATION SECURITY!** Client side checks can be easily bypassed, so always implement the checks on the backend!

 Defining permissions
 ----------------------------